FrancisGregoryNg/NC-Code-Improvement/README.md

 # NC-Code-Improvement
-Improving the milling time of 2D contours by reducing the total inter-contour distance.
+MATLAB code for improving the milling time of 2D contours by reducing the total inter-contour distance.